akamsremote-connect/akamsremote-connect/README.md

 * Software issues with your PS4 or Nintendo Switch can also the https aka ms remoteconnect error.

-## How to Fix https aka ms remoteconnect Not Working Error ?
+## How to Fix aka ms remoteconnect Not Working Error ?

 ### Fix 1 : Restart Your Device